 From initial requirements to a race-ready component took approximately two months, validating the speed and effectiveness of this integrated design-to-manufacturing workflow.

-UniBo Motorsport’s MotoStudent motorcycle faced a particularly acute version of this challenge: the compact design envelope of a racing motorcycle severely limits space for cooling infrastructure.
-Every component must earn its weight and volume.
-The team needed to cool the inverter and motor simultaneously while minimizing system weight and volume, contradictory objectives that demanded innovative solutions.
+UniBo Motorsport’s MotoStudent motorcycle faced a particularly acute version of this problem.
+The compact design envelope of a racing motorcycle leaves almost no room for cooling infrastructure and every component must earn its weight and volume.

-This is where physics-driven generative design and advanced additive manufacturing converged.
-Rather than adapting conventional cooling architectures to electric racing constraints, the team asked a fundamental question: what does an optimal thermal management system look like when you remove conventional manufacturing limitations?
+Rather than adapting conventional cooling architectures to electric racing constraints, the team asked a fundamental question:

 The Application: Electric Motorcycle Thermal Management